 What is the average interest rate for a car loan?

-The average interest rate on a new car loan is 5.76% as of November 2018
+The average interest rate on a new car loan is 6.47%

 However, that doesn’t mean everyone gets that rate.
-Rates vary depending on your credit score and whether you’re buying a new car or used car.
+Rates vary depending on your credit score and whether you’re buying a new car or used car — or refinancing.

 8 tips to get the best rate on your car loan